tfenster/end2end/source/_posts/2020-02-01-interfaces-in-al-and-why-that-matters.md

 end;
 {% endhighlight %}

 This is a) ugly and b) very problematic if you want to add additional ball colors in another extension because the `IdentifyBallColor` procedure will always return "unknown" for anything other than Tennis, Basketball and Soccer.
-The idea introduced at TechDays now is to make an enum extensible defining which interface the enum elements need to implement.
+The idea introduced at TechDays now is to make an enum extensible and defining which interface the enum elements need to implement.
 So to make use of our `IBallColorIdentifier` interface and the codeunits we already have in place, we would do something like this:

 {% highlight c# linenos %}
 enum 50100 BallColors implements IBallColorIdentifier